Services for Children

 Personal Items

-When a child arrives at Providence House, he or she is given five to seven sets of new clothing, two pairs of pajamas, personal hygiene items, shoes, a handmade blanket, books, toys, a teddy bear, and above all, respect and unconditional love.
-Each child takes the clothing and other items they have received home with them in a child-size suitcase, duffel, or backpack.
+When a child arrives at Providence House, he or she is given a Welcome Suitcase filled with five to seven sets of new clothing, two pairs of pajamas, personal hygiene items, shoes, a handmade blanket, books, toys, and a teddy bear to help them feel comfortable during their stay.
+Each child takes the clothing and other items they have received home with them after their stay!

 Trauma-Informed Care Environment